Blackboard Collaborate Ultra

 - If your instructor sends you a link to a Collaborate Ultra session, just click on the link to bring you to the session.
 You will be prompted to enter your name prior to entering the session.

-- If you want or need to use your smartphone, just download the Bb Student app (watch the introductory video) and get to Collaborate Ultra in your course inside the app.
+- If you want or need to use your smartphone, just download the Blackboard app (watch the introductory video) and get to Collaborate Ultra in your course inside the app.

 Blackboard has many resources for you in its Blackboard Collaborate Ultra Participants page.